Examples

 1.8.
 Python Implementation

-The following code covers the implementation part.
+The following Python code demonstrates the implementation.

 1.8.1.
 Class Definition